 There is a lot of misconception that the function of business development and sales is interchangeable.
 In reality, business development incorporates sales related activities, but is not limited to just this one area.
 Business development includes all activities which help the firm build and maintain a sustainable competitive advantage.

-Business development revolves around 3 elements: the firm, customers and competitors (depicted in a diagram below).
+Business development revolves around 3 elements: the firm, customers and competitors.

 The three elements are linked and you have to keep them all in mind when you are trying to determine which activity will help the firm distinguish itself from competitors.
 This is because a lot of business development activity adds little value.
 You have to be very focused on knowing if what you are doing is really useful.

 If we simplify it to bare basics, the goal of all business development initiatives always comes down to developing and enhancing the consulting firm’s ability to satisfy customers’ needs better than the competition.
 Always remember this.
 It should be a filter when choosing if an initiative is worth undertaking.

 Now let’s look at each of the three elements.

 The Firm: “The Firm” refers to all activities undertaken to build and enhance the health and performance of the consulting firm, including developing skills and capabilities internally.
 In management consulting, the firm’s assets are people, so developing consultants is of paramount importance.